 In love with pineapples?
 Go for this green pineapple banana spinach smoothie; it's such a treat!

 This green smoothie for constipation with apples and carrots can do all the work when things are not flowing!

-Include more weight loss-promoting juices and smoothies to your diet by adding a carrot, cucumber, and celery juice, red cabbage juice, pineapple strawberry smoothie, and strawberry banana spinach smoothie to your weekly smoothies and juices weekly line-up for breakfast or pre-work-out snacks.
+Include more weight loss-promoting juices and smoothies to your diet by adding a carrot, cucumber, and celery juice, green cabbage juice, red cabbage juice, pineapple strawberry smoothie, and strawberry banana spinach smoothie to your weekly smoothies and juices weekly line-up for breakfast or pre-work-out snacks.

 If you try this spinach smoothie for weight loss, let us know!
 Leave a comment, rate it, and don't forget to tag a photo #ourplantbasedworld on Instagram.
 Cheers!